stungeye/Programming-1-Notes/docs/07-openframeworks-basics/00-openframeworks-basics.md

 - `ofApp::update()` is run once per frame, allowing us to update the state of our application.
 - `ofApp::draw()` is run once per frame (after `update`) and should include all graphical output.

-The speed at which oF will attemp to call the `draw` method is controlled by setting the target framework calling `ofSetFrameRate()` in `setup`.
+The speed at which oF will attemp to call the `draw` method is controlled by setting the target framerate by calling `ofSetFrameRate()` in `setup`.

 ## The Canvas